 - Short-term financing options (e.g. bond payments)

 Taking the easy way out, you could whip up a 30-page preliminary design report—a generic, hard-to-digest wall of text with just one design case.
 But someone with high situational intelligence knows better.

 To make your content pop and easy to scan, try these tricks:

 - Pictures and diagrams

-- History and present land usage of the proposed project locations
+- History and current land usage of the proposed project locations

-- Flood hazard assessments (e.g. dam failures, diversion dams, stability reviews, and so on)
+- Flood hazard assessments (e.g. dam failures, diversion dams, and stability reviews)

 - Powerhouse overviews

 - Structural and geotechnical assessments of the proposed project locations

 And don’t forget site-specific data in your charts and tables:

 - Power generation capacity versus flow rates